 A: In late January, counselors from Wheaton Warrenville South High School visit 8th grade classes at Edison and share some important information about high school courses, credits, activities and sports.
-They will be visiting Edison on Wednesday, January 19, 2022.
+They visited Edison on Wednesday, January 19, 2022.
 Linked here is the presentation from that visit: Freshmen Orientation 2026.

 Q: When is the Incoming Freshman Parent Orientation for Wheaton Warrenville South High School?

 A: Wheaton Warrenville South’s Incoming Freshman Parent Orientation typically takes place at Wheaton Warrenville South in early February.
-The date and time of the 2020-21 Incoming Freshman Parent Orientation is Wednesday, February 5, 2020 at 6 PM.
+The date and time of the 2022 VIRTUAL Incoming Freshman Parent Orientation is Wednesday, February 2, 2022 at 6:30 PM.

 Q: When do students pick their courses for freshman year?

 A: At the end of January, 8th grade students will receive a course selection worksheet as well as a link to the high school catalog.
 Students and parents are encouraged to review these prior to the Incoming Freshman Parent Orientation.
 Immediately following the parent orientation, online registration will be available via StudentVue.
 Students' course recommendations for English, Math, Science, Social Studies and Physical Education will be pre-filled, but students will be able to select electives and other courses to complete their schedule.
 Students are asked to complete this registration process in StudentVue by Sunday, February 13, 2022.

 Q: Where can I get a copy of the Course Catalog?

 A: The District 200 High School Course Catalog is updated each year and made available online at the end of January.
 To access the course catalog, visit the Parent/Student Resources page of the Wheaton Warrenville South website or click here.

 Q: What data is considered during the high school placement process?